saadnoor/SimpleNewsFeedRemover/README.md

 # Simple News Feed Remover
 Newsfeed remover for facebook.
-No more scrolling, because there is nothing to scroll :P
+No more scrolling, because there is nothing to scroll :P  Built this for my personal use.
+You can use it too.

 **Installation Guideline**
 - Clone this project/ Download zip and extract files